ChainSafe/forest/docs/docs/users/knowledge_base/rpc/debug_trace_transaction.md

 | `flatCallTracer` | Flattened list of all calls (no nesting)                        |
 | `prestateTracer` | `Pre-execution` state snapshot of all touched accounts          |

+If `tracer` is omitted, Forest currently defaults to `callTracer`.
+This differs from `Geth`, which defaults to the `opcode/struct` logger.

 ### Tracer Configuration

 #### `prestateTracer` config